 Privacy Regulations Include Cybersecurity Requirements

-You can have security without privacy, but you cannot have privacy without security!
+You can implement cybersecurity practices without privacy, but you cannot implement privacy practices without cybersecurity!
 This is an important concept to keep in mind when considering any of the newer privacy laws, regulations and industry frameworks, including the European Union General Data Protection Regulation (EU GDPR), California Consumer Privacy Act (CCPA), and NIST Privacy Framework [draft].
 These requirements can be considered "two-sided coins" in regards to the interconnected nature of privacy and cybersecurity where there is a clear expectation that in addition to a formal privacy program, a cybersecurity program also exists:

 Our solutions are applicable for both processors and controllers!
 We focus on leading industry practices to build documentation that will steer your organization towards building both secure and compliant systems, applications and processes.

 Ready To Operationalize Privacy & Cybersecurity Principles To Meet Compliance Needs?
 We are.

 Please keep in mind that security & privacy engineering principles are not just limited to EU GDPR & CCPA.
 The requirement to have secure practices that protect the confidentiality, integrity and availability of your sensitive data is very common: